oliverguhr/fullstop-deep-punctuation-prediction/other_languages/readme.md

 ## Training

-Before starting the training make sure that the _model_final_suite_task2.json_ file is empty, looking like:
+Before starting the training make sure that the _model_final_suite_results_task2.json_ file is empty, looking like:
+This file contains the statistics and the results of the training process.
 ```json

 {